m3di/ai-resume/README.md

 ```

 For more details, see [ConTeXt troubleshooting](https://tex.stackexchange.com/questions/53892/texlive-2011-context-problem).

+To debug PDF generation issues, check the log files in the `output` directory.

 Would you like this `README.md` turned into a PR or patch for your Git project?